Conwell leads No. 6 Louisville against No. 25 Arkansas - WTOP News

 Fayetteville, Arkansas; Wednesday, 7:15 p.m.
 EST

-BOTTOM LINE: No. 6 Louisville faces No. 25 Arkansas after Ryan Conwell scored 32 points in Louisville’s 104-47 victory against the NJIT Highlanders.
+BOTTOM LINE: No. 6 Louisville takes on No. 25 Arkansas after Ryan Conwell scored 32 points in Louisville’s 104-47 victory over the NJIT Highlanders.

 The Razorbacks are 5-0 in home games.
-Arkansas averages 88.1 points and has outscored opponents by 16.5 points per game.
+Arkansas averages 88.1 points while outscoring opponents by 16.5 points per game.

 The Cardinals play their first true road game after going 7-0 to start the season.
-Louisville is the ACC leader with 43.6 rebounds per game led by Sananda Fru averaging 5.9.
+Louisville is the ACC leader with 30.0 defensive rebounds per game led by Khani Rooths averaging 4.9.

 TOP PERFORMERS: Meleek Thomas is shooting 41.6% and averaging 17.6 points for the Razorbacks.
-Darius Acuff Jr. is averaging 2.6 made 3-pointers.
+Darius Acuff Jr. is averaging 17.4 points.

-Conwell is averaging 20.1 points and 5.4 rebounds for the Cardinals.
-Mikel Brown Jr. is averaging 17 points and six assists.
+Conwell is scoring 20.1 points per game and averaging 5.4 rebounds for the Cardinals.
+Mikel Brown Jr. is averaging 17.0 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.